rbdannenberg/arco/doc/ugens.md

 `/arco/pwl/start id` - starts object with id.

 `/arco/pwl/decay id dur` - decay from the current value of object with id to zero in `dur` samples.

+### recplay

+`recplay` is a unit generator that can record sound and play it back.
+It applies a smooth envelope when the playback starts and stops, and it can automatically loop the recorded sound.

+`/arco/recplay/new id chans inp_id gain_id fade loop` - Create a `recplay` ugen.
+`chans` is the number of channels recorded and played (the channels are all synchronous). `gain_id` is normally a c-rate ugen.
+Each channel has independent gain, but gain must be c-rate or b-rate (not audio), and b-rate gain is not interpolated.
+The intention is to implement efficient adjustable gains that remain fixed.
+Use a mixer or multiplier for amplitude modulation. `fade` is the fade time (a float, applies to all channels).
+The fade is a raised cosine curve and is applied to both the beginning and ending of the recorded signal during playback. `loop` is a boolean.
+When `loop` is true, playback restarts immediately when the end of the recording is reached while playing.

+`/arco/recplay/repl_inp id inp_id` - Set the input to the object with id `inp_id`.

+`/arco/recplay/repl_gain id gain_id` - Set the gain to the object with id `gain_id`.

+`/arco/recplay/set_gain id chan gain` - Set the gain of channel `chan` to `gain` (a float).
+The gain input must be a `const` ugen.

+`/arco/recplay/speed id speed` - Set the playback speed to (float) `speed`.
+The same speed applies to all channels.
+Samples are linearly interpolated, and `speed` is a relative value, nominally 1.0.

+`/arco/recplay/rec id record` - Start or stop recording. `record` is a boolean value (true to start).
+When you start to record, any previous samples recorded are deleted.

+`/arco/recplay/start id start_time` - Start playback from time offset
+`start_time` (a float), which is relative to the start of recording.

+`/arco/recplay/act id action_id` - Set the action id to `action_id`.
+This id is sent when playback reaches the end of the recording.

+`/arco/recplay/stop id` - Stop playback.
+Playback continues until the fade-out completes.
+(Note that the fade-out may have already started if the end of recording is near.)

+` /arco/recplay/borrow id lender_id` - A single recording can be played
+by multiple `recplay` ugens at the same time.
+To do this, use one `recplay` to make the recording.
+Then, "borrow" the recording by sending this message to another `recplay` object.
+The borrower should not record anything, but it can play the recording.
+Reference counting is used so that recordings are only freed when no `recplay` has a reference.

 ### reson